 Friday, January 17 Havana

 Begin your day with a visit to the Museum of the Revolution—a museum largely dedicated to Cuban history throughout the period of the revolutionary war of the 1950s.
 See some of the iconic sights of Havana by bus, like the Plaza of the Revolution, Habana Libre, and the craft market.
 Cap off the day with a delicious dinner in the Old City.
+Jack and Irene will also give you an introduction to the social, political, and historic realities of Cuba.

 Saturday, January 18 Havana